ipab-slmc/exotica/exotica/doc/Manual-Initialisation.rst

 ``exotica/exotations/solvers/<SolverName>/init/<SolverName>.in``

-We now almost have a fully initialised hard-coded script.
+We now almost have a fully initialised motion solver.
 We can now move onto the common initialisation step between hard-coded and XML initialisation
 `here <https://github.com/openhumanoids/exotica/wiki/Common-Initialisation-Step>`__.